-Knife Attack in Japan Injures 19, One Believed Dead
+Knife Attack in Japan Leaves One Dead, 15 Wounded

-Authorities say one person is dead among at least 19 people — most of them children — who were injured in a knife attack in a residential district on the southern edge of Tokyo Tuesday morning.
+Authorities say an elementary schoolgirl is dead, and 15 people — most of them children — injured in a knife attack in a residential district on the southern edge of Tokyo Tuesday morning.

-The Associated Press reports that an official with the local fire department said one person was believed dead, while local media reports say two may have died.
+According to Kyodo news agency, a man in his 30s was found with no vital signs at the scene and is currently receiving emergency treatment.
+Two girls and a woman also sustained serious injuries, police reported.

-Japanese broadcaster NHK reports eight children of elementary school age and seven adults are now receiving treatment.
-Two children and one adult are currently without vital signs.
+The attack reportedly took place near a bus stop in Kawasaki City on the outskirts of the capital, where the children were on their way to school, according to Kyodo news agency.
+The children are believed to be students at Caritas elementary school, a private Catholic institution in the city.

-The attack reportedly took place near a bus stop in Kawasaki City on the outskirts of the capital, where the children were on their way to school, according to local media cited by Agence France-Press.
+Japanese broadcaster NHK reports that a male suspect taken into custody has also died after stabbing himself in the neck.
+He was believed to be in his 40s or 50s.

-Police recovered two knives at the scene and have detained a male suspect, thought to be in his 40s or 50s, according to NHK.
-The suspect is reportedly in critical condition after stabbing himself in the neck.
+Police recovered two knives at the scene.
+According to the Associated Press, the attacker approached the group of children at the bus stop with a knife in each hand screaming “I will kill you!”

 No motive for the attack has yet been established.